 Tip #3: Keep It Moving

 Once the grains are in the pan, keep them moving.
 Shaking the pan gently ensures even heat distribution and helps prevent hot spots that can cause burning.
-Don’t stir—just shake the pan back and forth every few seconds.
+No need to stir—just shake the pan back and forth every few seconds.

 Tip #4: Pop in Small Batches

 It’s tempting to dump in a full cup of sorghum and go big—but that’s a sure way to get uneven results.
 Small batches pop more evenly and allow you to control the process better.
-Think 1-2 tablespoons at a time.
+Think 1/3 cup to 1/2 cup at a time.

 Tip #6: Test Before You Pop

 Still not sure if your pan is ready?
 Try tossing in just a few grains as a test.
-If they pop within 5–10 seconds, your pan is good to go.
-If not, wait a bit longer or adjust your heat.
+If they pop within 30 seconds, your pan is good to go.
+If not, wait a bit longer or turn your heat up.

 Bonus Tip: Store Grains Properly